Published by IRICE — independent third-party evaluation body · framework approved by the Biodiversity Standard Council

 Biodiversity is becoming a mandatory metric for real estate portfolios.

-CSRD, SFDR, EU Taxonomy, French Climate & Resilience Act, National Biodiversity Strategy 2030: ESG and regulatory frameworks now require objective biodiversity performance indicators.
+CSRD (ESRS E4), TNFD, SBTN, GRI 304, the EU Taxonomy and SFDR: ESG and regulatory frameworks now call for objective biodiversity performance indicators.
 A qualitative commitment is no longer enough — a score, a report, a documented methodology are needed.
 BPS makes biodiversity measurable, comparable and defensible.

-ESRS E4 requires structured biodiversity reporting: sites, pressures, action plans, indicators.
-The BPS score directly feeds the quantitative data points.
+Structured biodiversity reporting: sites, pressures, action plans, indicators.
+The BPS score feeds the quantitative datapoints directly.

 SFDR

-ESG funds declaring a biodiversity contribution must produce auditable metrics.
-BPS provides a quantified indicator per asset.
+Article 8 and 9 funds declaring a biodiversity contribution must produce auditable metrics.

 What BPS does